devrath/KotlinAlchemy/README.md

 You can test this behavior in the UI by clearing the database, then loading the Android version and instantly close the screen.
 You will see in LogCat that the response still gets executed and the result still gets stored.
 The respective unit test `AndroidVersionRepositoryTest` also verifies this behavior.
-Check out this [blogpost](https://medium.com/androiddevelopers/coroutines-patterns-for-work-that-shouldnt-be-cancelled-e26c40f142ad) for details of the implementation.

 [[code viewmodel](app/src/main/java/com/lukaslechner/coroutineusecasesonandroid/usecases/coroutines/usecase14/ContinueCoroutineWhenUserLeavesScreenViewModel.kt)]
 [[code repository](app/src/main/java/com/lukaslechner/coroutineusecasesonandroid/usecases/coroutines/usecase14/AndroidVersionRepository.kt)]